Skip to main content

 Immigration advice

-Welfare Advisers in the Advice and Counselling Service can advise on Student, Student Dependent and Graduate Route immigration permission.
+Advisers in the Advice and Counselling Service can advise on Student, Student Dependent and Graduate Route immigration permission.
 If you have a question about, or issue relating to, one of these visa routes, please contact them.
-We are not authorised to provide asylum advice or advice about other immigration routes.
+They are not authorised to provide asylum advice or advice about other immigration routes.

 If you require immigration advice for non-Student related categories, such as one of the Ukraine immigration schemes, there is information on the gov.uk website.
 You can also contact the Ukraine Advice Project to be connected with free legal advice on UK immigration, visas and asylum from qualified and regulated lawyers.